|Nutrition Facts (per serving)|

 Add yogurt/sour cream, mayonnaise, cayenne pepper and 3/4 cup Gruyere cheese.
 Pulse a few seconds until just blended.

-Scrape into a baking dish and bake 20 minutes, uncovered, until warmed through and slightly bubbly.
+Scrape and spread into a baking dish and bake 20 minutes, uncovered, until warmed through and slightly bubbly.

 Sprinkle remaining 1/4 cup grated cheese on top and the fresh herbs (if using) and put under the broiler for 1 to 2 minutes.

 Serve warm or at room temperature with slices of crusty bread.
-Try rubbing the bread with olive oil and toasting it in the oven first.
+Try rubbing the bread with olive oil and toasting it in the oven first before serving.

 This artichoke Gruyere dip can be changed by adding additional ingredients.
 Try adding: